dragon-dune/dragon-dune/dragon-dune.md

 Balancing Options:
 ==================

+The Goblins may be to powerful, and if this is found to be the case, then all players should receive an additional conscription.

 An easy way to balance the game is to give a player more gold or to give them a greater reserve of units (for example, having 12 units available